Swan Plants - Educational Or Harmful?

 Are Swan Plants Toxic?

-Swan plants (Asclepias spp.) are toxic, and swallowing even a small amount could be a problem.
+Swan plants (Gomphocarpus spp.) are toxic, and swallowing even a small amount could be a problem.
 Ingestion of the plant material can affect the heart, breathing, central nervous system and the stomach.
 Young children generally do not regard the plant material as attractive to eat, although they may find the pods (swans) fascinating.

 Often the chrysalis of the monarch may be ingested as they look similar to lollies.
 There is no poisoning concern with children eating the chrysalis.